mlb2251/stitch_bindings/docs/source/intro/tutorial.rst

 ]

-Note that ``res.json`` contains a huge amount of detail about the compression process, including statistics on how much compression is achieved, usage locations of each abstraction, and if ``compress(rewritten_intermediates=True)`` is passed then the intermediate programs after each iteration of compression are included too.
+Note that ``res.json`` contains a huge amount of detail about the compression process, including statistics on how much compression is achieved, how many times each abstraction is used, what arguments are passed to the abstraction each time it is used, etc. Additional kwargs (:ref:`compress_kwargs`) can control the inclusion of extra information as well, for example if ``compress(rewritten_intermediates=True)`` is passed then the intermediate programs after each iteration of compression are included in the output.

-There is a lot of customizability in :py:func:`stitch_core.compress` (see also :ref:`compress_kwargs`), anything supported by the Rust library is also supported in these Python bindings.
+There is a lot of customizability in :py:func:`stitch_core.compress` (see :ref:`compress_kwargs` for a full list of options), anything supported by the Rust library is also supported in these Python bindings.

 Functions & Classes